Julia Koch: Life

 Julia and David Koch spent years living in an apartment at 1040 Fifth Avenue, but in 2004 they moved to an 18-room duplex at 740 Park Avenue.
 According to 740 Park: The Story of the World's Richest Apartment Building, David Koch bought the apartment for about $17 million from the Japanese government, which previously used it to house their permanent representative to the United Nations.
 In 2018, the couple also bought an eight-bedroom townhouse in Manhattan from investor Joseph Chetrit for $40.25 million.

 David Koch died in August 2019, and Julia Koch and their three children inherited 42% of Koch Industries.
 As a result, she was listed by Bloomberg as the richest woman in the world and was included on Forbes' list of the 10 richest women in the world in 2020.

 In 2022, Koch put the apartment at 740 Park Avenue on the market; a spokesperson said that she wanted to sell it because she was spending more time at houses in Southampton and Palm Beach.

 Koch is on the board of directors of Koch Industries.
 She tends not to seek public attention.

+In June 2024, she and her family bought a 15% interest in BSE Global, the owner of the Brooklyn Nets, New York Liberty and Barclays Center, for an estimated $900 million.
+In October 2025, they bought a 10% interest in the New York Giants football team, an investment that valued the team at $10 billion.